parvvaresh/NLP-Projects/README.md

 # Machine Learning News Classification

 This repository contains a machine learning project for classifying news articles into different categories.
 The project includes data preprocessing, feature extraction using various methods, and the application of different machine learning models.
-**this reposetery made with elham ghasemi , golshid ranjbaran and alireza parvaresh**
+**this reposetery made with**

+elham ghasemi
+golshid ranjbaran
+alireza parvaresh
 ## Table of Contents

 - [Introduction](#introduction)